aseoista/redroid-go/README.md

 Special thanks to **Hardkernel** for the original ODROID-GO design and the open-source community for keeping retro gaming alive.
 Thanks also to:
  -  [32teeth](https://github.com/32teeth) for the membrane buttons library.
  -  [DoganM95](https://github.com/DoganM95) and [snakeye](https://github.com/snakeye) for references on USB PD resistors and auto programming of the ESP32 (see [CH340C-Serial-Programmer](https://github.com/DoganM95/CH340C-Serial-Programmer) and [ch340g-esp32](https://github.com/snakeye/ch340g-esp32)).
- -  [ducalex](https://github.com/ducalex) for providing awesome software for the platform such as [odroid-go-multi-firmware](https://github.com/ducalex/odroid-go-multi-firmware) and [retro-go](https://github.com/ducalex/retro-go).
+ -  [ducalex](https://github.com/ducalex) for providing awesome software for the platform such as _odroid-go-multi-firmware_ and _retro-go_.